stffnwhlrs/spark_streaming_twitter_analysis/README.md

 python3 consumer_test.py -t twitterPublic
 ```

-# 4. Runt the producer: Test Producer
+# 4. Run the producer: Test Producer
 The *producer_test* producer is a simple consumer to write either manually or a file to a specified topic
 - `manually`: write your own text
 - `file`: write file